gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 # Commissioning Raspberry Pi 4 with Canonical MAAS

 These steps were successful in commissioning a few Raspberry Pi 4 with 4 GB of RAM.
-I used an SD Card for UEFI and a USB3 drive (32GB thumbnail) for OS install.
+I used an SD Card for UEFI and a USB3 drive (32GB thumbdrive) for OS install.

 # Install MAAS